Boreal-Info-Sys/borealis-data-www/_pages/pg-addon-cli.md

 $ heroku borealis-pg:extensions --app sushi
 ```

-A list of PostgreSQL extensions that are supported by Borealis Isolated Postgres may be found [here](./pg-extensions-support). [x](#data-integrations)
+A list of PostgreSQL extensions that are supported by Borealis Isolated Postgres may be found [here](./pg-extensions-support).

 #### Database users

-The Heroku app is automatically assigned read/write and read-only database user credentials when an add-on is provisioned.
+The Heroku app is automatically assigned both read/write and read-only database user credentials when an add-on is provisioned.
 And personal database user credentials are automatically created/rotated every time an authorized user executes one of the `borealis-pg:psql` or `borealis-pg:tunnel` commands (or `borealis-pg:run` with the `--personal-user` option).
 To list the active database users, execute the `borealis-pg:users` command:

 ```shell
 $ heroku borealis-pg:users --app sushi